cdtoews/ChrisTracker/README.md

 # ChrisTracker
 Code to run on DSD6 health tracker

-Thans to Aaron Christophel for putting the video and code togehter about flashing the DSD6
+Thanks to Aaron Christophel for putting the video and code togehter about flashing the DSD6

 Code Oridinally from here:
 http://atcnetz.de/downloads/D6Emulator.zip